cnu-online/Hyperledger-Nodejs-Angular/README.md

 After completion of above commands. open any web browser and follow this link http://localhost:4200

 ## Stop the network
-To stop network fter testing run the given commands in **HLF** folder
+To stop network after testing, run the given commands in **HLF** folder
 ```
 cd HLF